 Neither humanity nor nature stands to benefit from treating the Earth as a commodity.
 The land, water and air that is being traded bought and sold does not benefit, nor do the communities that have been injured.
 We do not put a price on harming a child, we outlaw it.

 Caring for life comes from the nurturing of a relationship, not the placing of a pricetag.
 The right to life is priceless – it is the very sacredness of life itself that is at stake here.
-Once a territory is lost (whether through dangerous industrial activity or a naturally occuring event) , and no amount of money will bring back the land, the community, nor the sense of what was once home for those who lived there.
+Once a territory is lost (whether through dangerous industrial activity or a naturally occurring event) , and no amount of money will bring back the land, the community, nor the sense of what was once home for those who lived there.

 The term Earth Law has evolved from cultural historian Thomas Berry’s vision of ‘Earth Jurisprudence’, which many indigenous peoples and local communities have been practicing for centuries.